-In 2017 Colbert County Tourism produced a self-driving, guided audio tour of all the significant musical sites, studios and attractions in the county.
+Colbert County Tourism produced a self-guided, driving audio tour of all the significant musical sites, studios and attractions in the county.
 Available on CD locally as well as online, this informative 3-hour, audio tour guides you around Muscle Shoals, Sheffield and Tuscumbia with accurate driving directions and a complete historical narrative.
 A bonus chapter for a day trip to nearby historic attractions is included.

 Alabama Music Hall of Fame

 617 U.S. Highway 72 West